mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 farmers can continue to raise their crops as before but what passes through the port for export is increasingly under the control of the Federation.
-Both Zircon and Utoland are rated as ‘non–industrial’ by the Imperial Interstellar Scout Service.
+Both Zircon and Utoland are rated as 'non–industrial' by the Imperial Interstellar Scout Service.
 Arden–backed industrial concerns, operated by personnel brought in for the purpose, are currently operating on both worlds.
 The aim is to corner the